 On February 12, 2018, Janus was acquired by a private equity group.
 As a result of the acquisition, Janus originated a 1st Lien notes payable with a syndicate of lenders in the original amount of \$470.0 million with interest payable in arrears.
 The interest rate on the facility was based on a Base Rate, unless a LIBOR Rate option was chosen by Janus.
 If the LIBOR Rate was elected, the interest computation was equal to the LIBOR Rate, subject to a 1.00% floor, plus the LIBOR Rate Margin.
-If the Base Rate was elected, the interest computation was equal to the Base Rate plus the Base Rate Margin.
+If the Base Rate Margin.
 The outstanding loan balance was to be repaid on a quarterly basis of 0.25% of the original balance beginning the last day of June 2018 with the remaining principal due on the maturity date of February 12, 2025.
 The 1st Lien loan bore interest, as chosen by Janus, at a floating rate per annum consisting of the LIBOR, subject to a 1.00% floor, plus an applicable margin percent (total rate of 4.75% as of December 26, 2020).

 On August 9, 2019, the 1st Lien notes payable was amended to increase the notes payable by \$106.0 million.
 Interest on the 1st lien was payable in arrears, and the interest rate on the facility was based on a Base Rate, unless a LIBOR Rate option was chosen by Janus.
 If the LIBOR Rate was elected, the interest computation was equal to the LIBOR Rate, subject to a 1.00% floor, plus the LIBOR Rate Margin.
-If the Base Rate was elected, the interest computation was equal to the Base Rate plus the Base Rate Margin.
+If the Base Rate was elected, the interest computation was equal to the Base Rate Margin.
 Previous to the amendment of the 1st Lien, the 1st Lien notes payable outstanding loan balance was to be repaid on a quarterly basis of 0.25% of the original balance beginning the last day of June 2018 with the remaining principal due on the maturity date of February 12, 2025.
 The 1st Lien loan bore interest, as chosen by Janus, at a floating rate per annum consisting of the London InterBank Offered Rate plus an applicable margin percent (total rate was 4.75% as of December 26, 2020).